By Rob Shaul

 Unit shooting instructors who participated loved Range Fitness!
 Several told me they planned to add the system to their own range instruction.
 The only negative comment I received came from a Border Patrol BORSTAR team leader who said the 1 MOA target distance was too hard.

 But regardless, Range Fitness never gained traction.
 Why?
-It could be tactical athletes aren’t interested in learning marksmanship from an old Coastie – especially when it seemed at one time every retired Delta force or DEVGRU operator were starting their own shooting schools.
+It could be tactical athletes aren’t interested in learning marksmanship from an old Coastie – especially when it seemed at one time every retired Delta force or DEVGRU operator was starting their own shooting schools.

 It could be our system didn’t have the “whiz-bang” of the slow motion, weapons manipulation Magpul videos at the time.